-So can a case be made for belief in God in twenty-first century Britain?
+Can a case be made for belief in the Christian God in twenty-first century Britain?
 I believe it can!
-Leading thinkers on the subject point us to three reasons that remain as true today as they have ever been.
+Leading thinkers on the subject point us to three reasons that remain as true today as they’ve ever been.
 Three reasons that can be conveniently called the Cosmos, Consciousness and Christ.

 Contemporary scientists tell us that our universe is massive, majestic and many millions of years old.
 But it began once with a “Big bang”.
 Yet what caused this bang?
 What came before the cosmos?
 Belief in an eternal God who caused the cosmos remains the most plausible reason why we exist.
 This great little video explains why.